athielenhaus/Housing-Price-Prediction/README.md

 #### Tools
 The primary libraries used include:
-- for Exploratory Data Analysis (EDA): Fast ML, Sweetviz, Dataprep and Matplotlib
+- for Exploratory Data Analysis (EDA): Fast ML, Sweetviz, Dataprep, Matplotlib and Tableau
 - for ML: Scikit-Learn, Fast ML

 #### Steps